Joe Manchin Wields Shotgun In Dramatic New Campaign Ad

 Manchin has made it clear in this commercial that he supports the Affordable Care Act, which Republicans including Manchin’s opponent in the election, Patrick Morrisey, have threatened with repeal.
 Morrisey has been especially active, signing onto a lawsuit as the West Virginia attorney general.

-But by pulling out his rifle in an ad again Manchin has, perhaps not so subtly, shown his support for the Second Amendment, something that ABC News says is supported by the voters of West Virginia.
-Support for the Second Amendment is not something commonly associated with Democratic candidates, and with an attack campaign from the National Rifle Association against him, Manchin was keen to show his support for gun holders.
+But by pulling out his rifle in an ad again Manchin has — perhaps not so subtly — shown his support for the Second Amendment, something that ABC News says is supported by the voters of West Virginia.
+Support for the Second Amendment is not something commonly associated with Democratic candidates, and with an attack campaign from the National Rifle Association against him, Manchin was keen to show his support for gun owners.

 Patrick Morrisey's lawsuit would take away health care from people with pre-existing conditions.
 That's just dead wrong, and that ain't gonna happen. pic.twitter.com/QFTSZGnmdK